 The purchase of this vital habitat adds to The Nature Trust of BC’s legacy and unwavering commitment to protecting B.C.’s most vulnerable ecosystems for the benefit of wildlife, the planet, and people.

-You can support us purchase and protect Shelly Road and the Kw’a’luxw (Englishman) River by donating to our campaign today.
+You can support us steward Shelly Road and the Kw’a’luxw (Englishman) River by donating to our campaign today.

 Give Today